DistroHopper39B/NTATV/Docs/Guide.md

 Again, I'm not sure if anyone else's Apple TV has the same issue or if it's just an issue with mine.

 ## FreeLoader errors (Error when detecting hardware, Error opening freeldr.ini or file not found)
-This is due to the extremely buggy IDE driver that was designed for the original Xbox.
+This is due to the extremely buggy FreeLoader IDE driver that was designed for the original Xbox.
 It seems to have issues on drives larger than 128GB, drives made before about 2004, or SSDs.
 I'd recommend replacing the drive with a different one for the time being.

-## System hangs at a black screen for 31 seconds after displaying the bootlogo, then continues
+## System hangs at a black screen for 31 seconds after displaying the boot logo, then continues
 This is also an IDE driver issue.
 The same advice applies.